zbyju/obsidian/1. Fleeting notes/Statnice/VCC/NI-WI-8.md

 ### Mount
 - File systems in the global namespace are visible to all namespaces
 - File systems in other namespaces are not visible to the rest of the system
+### UTS
+Separating name of the system between real computer and containers.
+It changes the hostname and domain.
+### IPC
+Separating resources for interprocess communication - segments of shared memory, semaphores, queues of messages.
+### PID
+Isolation of the list of processes in containers.
+Parent namespace sees all processes but child namespace doesn't see parent processes.
+Child namespace has their own numbering of processes starting from 1 again (important for system containers).
+### Network
+Virtualizes the network queue.
+When namespace is created there is only loopback.
+Each network device exists in only 1 namespace.
+Each namespace has its own IP addresses, routing table, list of opened sockets, firewall, ...
+### User
+Separates the mappings of username -> UID and isolates permissions.
+We can have a user inside the namespace with UID 0 (root) but outside he might have normal user privileges.
+### Time
+Allows for different systems times to exist (timezones).